LlessReal/Linux-Notes/eJPT notes.md

 - sudo dnsenum —enum -f “/usr/share/dnsenum/dns.txt” salesforce.com

-dig - tool in kali to perform zone transfer fierce is another tool in kali
-Nslookup is another thing
+dig website.com | Kali tool that's same as host but more raw/detailed and can perform zone transfer fierce | Kail tool that is a DNS scanner to help locate non-contiguous IP space and hostnames against specified domains. nslookup website.com | same as host (maybe)

 zonetransfer.me -- teaches about domain